ShaikhBorhanUddin/Brazilian_E_Commerce_Data_Analysis/README.md

 ORDER BY total_spent DESC
 LIMIT 10;
 ```
+**Explanation:**
+This query retrieves the top 10 customers based on total spending, combining product prices and freight costs.
+It selects each customer's customer_unique_id and calculates the total amount spent using SUM(oi.price + oi.freight_value), rounded to two decimal places with ROUND(..., 2).
+The customers table is joined with orders using customer_id, and orders is further joined with order_items using order_id to access item-level prices and shipping costs.
+The results are grouped by customer_unique_id to get spending totals per customer, ordered in descending order of total_spent, and limited to the top 10 highest spenders.
 ## Tableau Visualizations
 Some visualizations derived from SQL queries like average delivery time, days, active sellers count and delays are included here.